Building a community of fans and followers for your business can be a huge challenge.

 - Never use copyrighted data or images without attribution

-- Use tools like Buzzsumo to read up popular articles before creating a piece
+- Use tools like Buzzsumo to read up on popular articles before creating a piece

 You must develop a content quality checklist for writers and editors in your team.